gferman/gastonfermandoislab/content/authors/gomez-hector/_index.md

 ---
 # Display name
-title: "Maria Quiroz"
+title: "Hector Gomez"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "quiroz-maria"
+- "gomez-hector"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: MS student
+role: BS student

 # Organizations/Affiliations
 organizations: